jlc0512/Utilizing-E-Commerce-Reviews-to-Predict-Comment-Sentiments/README.md

 - Pulling in more data, specifically negative reviews or comments to help better train my model
 - Test my model with other platforms, such as Instagram comments
 - Creating a "neutral" target for classification
+- Remove "not" from stopwords (may be helpful for my model when looking at bigrams)
 - Deploying an app for brands to utilize

 ## Conclusion